 The clothes dryer

-ALTERNATIVE NAME: One-breath.
+ALTERNATE NAME: One-breath

 EXECUTION: Breathing after EACH arm stroke.

-OBJECTIVE: Good for achieving as few lateral forces as possible as a result of breathing, as well as for maintaining the same direction for the top of the head throughout the entire turn of the head.
+OBJECTIVE: Good for achieving as few lateral forces as possible while breathing, as well as for maintaining the same direction for the top of the head throughout the entire turn of the head.
 Similar to having your head drilled through by an apple corer.

-Background: Darnyi Clarence, the king of medley in the 1990s, used this technique when swimming the final lengths in 400 meters medley.
+Background: Tamas Darnyi, the king of medley in the 1990s, used this technique when swimming the final lengths of 400m medley.

 EXERCISE LEVEL: